bitlayer-org/bitlayer-org.github.io/docs/Learn/Technologies/zero-knowledge-on-bitcoin.md

 sidebar_label: Zero-Knowledge Proofs on Bitcoin
 ---

-# Zero-Knowledge Proofs on Bitcoin
+# Zero-knowledge Proofs on Bitcoin